kelvinguu/neural-editor/README.md

 # Neural editor

-Source code accompanying the paper "Generating Sentences by Editing Prototypes".
+Source code accompanying our paper [Generating Sentences by Editing Prototypes](https://arxiv.org/abs/1709.08878).

+**Authors:** Kelvin Guu\*, Tatsunori B. Hashimoto\*, Yonatan Oren, Percy Liang (\* equal contribution)

-We will be uploading our code and datasets soon!
+The raw code is now available.
+We will be cleaning things up, adding more documentation and releasing datasets soon as well.

 If you have questions, please email Kelvin at `guu.kelvin` at `gmail.com`.